Miroxygen/solar-system-java-mvc/README.md

 # Solar System Management System

-A Java-based application utilizing Gradle to manage, display, and interact with solar systems, planets, and moons through a console interface.

 ## Overview

 This project is a Java-based application designed to manage, display, and interact with solar systems, planets, and moons.
 Users can add, inspect, and delete members of a solar system through a console-based interface.
 The project uses Gradle for build automation.